 We earn a commission, at no additional cost to you.

 The Gskyer 130EQ offers serious astrophotography capabilities at a budget-friendly price point, making it an excellent choice for those interested in exploring celestial imaging.
-The German equatorial mount provides the tracking precision needed for basic astrophotography while the 130mm aperture delivers impressive visual performance.
+The German equatorial mount provides the tracking precision needed for basic astrophotography, while the 130mm aperture delivers impressive visual performance for both observing and imaging.

-The German equatorial mount is this telescope’s standout feature for astrophotography.
-Unlike altazimuth mounts, the equatorial design allows for precise tracking of celestial objects as they move across the sky – essential for capturing sharp astrophotos.
-Customer photos show the solid construction of the mount and tripod assembly.
+The German equatorial mount is this telescope’s standout feature for astrophotography applications.
+Unlike altazimuth mounts, the equatorial design allows for precise tracking of celestial objects as they move across the sky.
+This capability is essential for capturing sharp astrophotos, as even slight movement during long exposures can ruin images.
+The mount includes slow-motion control cables for fine adjustments.

 I was particularly impressed by the comprehensive accessory package included at this price point.
-The telescope comes with three eyepieces, a 3x Barlow lens, and even a wireless remote control for smartphone photography – a complete kit that saves you hundreds in accessory costs.
+The telescope comes with three eyepieces, a 3x Barlow lens, and even a wireless remote control for smartphone photography.
+This complete kit saves you hundreds in accessory costs and provides everything needed to start astrophotography immediately.

-Telescope, Gskyer 130EQ Professional Astronomical Reflector Telescope, German Technology Scope, EQ-130 (EQ-130) - Customer Photo 4
+Telescope, Gskyer 130EQ Professional Astronomical Reflector Telescope, German Technology Scope, EQ-130 (EQ-130) customer photo 2

 How to Choose the Best Telescope Under $1000?